Dairy products and margarine

 Q14.
 What is the period of validity of a licence?
 Can the validity of a licence be extended?
 How?

-Import permits normally have a validity of 30 Requests for extension of the validity period submitted prior to the original expiry date are considered on their merits, e.g., supporting documentation outlining extraordinary circumstances that prevented the importation of goods within the time frame of the permit.
+Import permits normally have a validity of 30 days.
+Requests for extension on the validity period submitted prior to the original expiry date are considered on their merits, e.g., supporting documentation outlining extraordinary circumstances that prevented the importation of goods within the time frame of the permit.
 If a permit has not been used, the importer may apply for its cancellation.

 Q15.
 Is there any penalty for the non-utilization of a licence or a portion of a licence?